bmor2552/Module_3_Project/README.md

 **The Problem:**
   As the world continues to expand, so does our need to communicate.
 This is why telecommunication companies are so important, they keep us in touch with one another.
-With the amount of options your companies offer when it comes to communication, a loyal customer is bond to form amongst the customers you cater to.
+With the amount of options your companies offer when it comes to communication, a loyal customer is bound to form amongst the customers you cater to.
 But that is just an assumption!
 What if you could tell if a particular customer would churn or not?

 **The Solution:**
    If we could tell you who amongst your customer roster will discontinue their services with you, you could create a focus group for that newly discovered roster.
 From there you could work on potential loyal customers who may just need a little more love when it comes to their services.
-But before you show them some love you need to find out who needs it first, and that is where our model comes in and predicts who will churn on you.
+But before you show them some love, you need to know who needs it first, and that is where our model comes in.

 **The Process**